GregTheGreek/Heliaia/README.md

 # Heliaia

 Heliaia is a proxy that sits between your wallet and a node, with the sole purpose to intercept transactions before they are broadcasted.
 Transactions are thuroughly analysed by various rules that provide the user with deep insights into what they are signing.
-The aim of Heliaia is to improve overal user safety when interacting with contracts.
+Wallet UIs can only present you with so much information before it becomes exhaustive.
+Heliaia aims to provide a user with an indepth analysis of their transactons to help them make a more informed decision when signing transactions.

+## Motiviation

+Wallet UIs can only present you with so much information before it becomes exhaustive.
+Heliaia aims to provide you with

 ## Name Origins